phan/phan/README.md

  -s, --state-file <filename>
   Save state to the given file and read from it to speed up future executions

- -r, --reanalyze-file-list <file-list>
-  Force a re-analysis of any files passed in even if they haven't changed since the last analysis

  -d, --project-root-directory
   Hunt for a directory named .phan in the current or parent